 Studying this testing problem is also motivated by recent advances in the estimation of high-dimensional regressions.
 In this paper, we consider testing the hypothesis in (2) when the number of covariates $p$ can be large with respect to the sample size $n$.
 High-dimensional regressions become vital due to the increasingly wide availability of data sets with a large number of variables in empirical economics, finance \citep{belloni2014high} and biology \citep{daye2012high}.
 For example, the American Housing Survey records prices as well as a multitude of features of the house sold; scanner datasets record prices and numerous characteristics of products sold at a store or on the internet \citep{belloni2011inference}; and text data frequently lead to counts of words in documents from a large dictionary \citep{taddy2013multinomial}.
 Importantly, heteroscedasticity is possible in such data sets.
-Among the existing methods for high-dimensional regressions, one approach assumes parsity where the number of important regressors is much smaller than $n$ or $p$.
+Among the existing methods for high-dimensional regressions, one approach assumes sparsity where the number of important regressors is much smaller than $n$ or $p$.
 For example, \cite{belloni2012sparse} and \cite{belloni2014pivotal} studied the estimation problem with heteroscedasticity and proposed the heteroscedastic form of Lasso and square-root Lasso methods, respectively.
-However, these heteroscedasticity-consistent methods have two limitations.
-First, if the errors are homoscedastic, these methods may lose efficiency as suggested by the phenomenon arising in low-dimensional regressions.
-Here, we conduct a small simulation study with 5000 replications to illustrate this point by using data generated according to Model 1 in Section 3 with $p=100, n=250, \boldsymbol{\beta} =(\mathbf{1}_{50}^\prime,\mathbf{0}_{50}^\prime)^\prime$.
-The ratio of the heteroscedastic form of Lasso estimator and the OLS estimator in term of the root mean squared error is 0.8791 when the errors are related to 10 regressors.
-But the ratio is 12.08 for homoscedastic errors, and 7.53 when the errors are related to only one regressor.
-Second, \cite{el2013robust} and \cite{bean2013optimal} found that the Lasso-type of methods result in biased estimates of the coefficients, and the least squares method is preferable to other M-estimators in high-dimensional regression under homoscedasticity. \cite{bean2013optimal} proposed an optimal least square algorithm with the assumption that the error is homoscedastic with a known distribution.
-However, the performance of this algorithm is largely unknown if the error is in fact heteroscedastic.
+However, if the errors are homoscedastic, these heteroscedasticity-consistent methods may lose efficiency as suggested by the phenomenon arising in low-dimensional regressions.
+Here, we conduct a small simulation study with 5000 replications to illustrate this point by using data generated according to Model 1 in Section 3 with $p=100, n=250, \boldsymbol{\beta} =(\mathbf{1}_{50}^\prime,\mathbf{0}_{50}^\prime)^\prime$. {The ratio of the heteroscedastic form of Lasso estimator (root mean squared error) over the OLS estimator (root mean squared error)} is 0.8791 when the errors are related to 10 regressors.
+But the ratio is 12.08 for homoscedastic errors, and 7.53 when the errors are related to only one regressor. \cite{el2013robust} and \cite{bean2013optimal} stated that the Lasso-type of methods result in biased estimates of the coefficients, and the least squares method is preferable to other M-estimators in high-dimensional regression under homoscedasticity. \cite{bean2013optimal} proposed an optimal least square algorithm with the assumption that the error is homoscedastic with a known distribution.
+However, the performance of this optimal algorithm is largely unknown if the error is in fact heteroscedastic.
 In summary, the discussion above on two recent high-dimensional estimation methodologies highlights the importance of conducting heteroscedasticity detection as a preliminary step in practice in order to select a suitable estimation method for high-dimensional regressions.